DVLP

-Bigram John Zayas (born July 11, 1978), professionally known as DVLP or Develop, is an American record producer, songwriter and disc jockey (DJ).
+Bigram John Zayas Jr. (born July 11, 1978), professionally known as DVLP or Develop, is an American record producer, songwriter and disc jockey (DJ).
 Hailing from New York City, DVLP initially embarked on his career in music as one-half of the production team Doe Boys, alongside his cousin Matthew "Filthy" Delgiorno.
 Working primarily in the hip hop, pop, and Latin genres, he has produced over 25 songs for American rapper Lil Wayne, including the songs "Fireman" (2005) and "Blunt Blowin" (2011).
 In 2013, he gained major recognition when he produced the Eminem single "Rap God", which went on to reach number seven on the US ’’Billboard’’ Hot 100 chart.

 Early life

-Zayas was born in New York City.
+Zayas was born in New York City to Puerto Rican parents.
 He never had any formal musical training, although his family is involved in music.
 He first started DJing at the age of 11, using house and freestyle records.
 He went on to make mixtapes and perform at high school parties.